tezos/tezos/docs/whitedoc/michelson.rst

 in the stack that follow the ``iff`` keyword.
 Sometimes, several rules may apply in a given context.
 In this case, the one that appears first in this specification is to be selected.
-If no rule applies, the result is equivalent to the one for the explicit ``FAIL`` instruction.
+If no rule applies, the result is equivalent to the one for the explicit ``FAILWITH`` instruction.
 This case does not happen on well-typed programs, as explained in the next section.